zonemaster/zonemaster/docs/specifications/tests/Address-TP/address02.md

 ### Special procedural requirements

-Even though it is recommended to publish reverse DNS entries for nameservers IP addresses, this test should not be blocking for the rest of the test cases and should only issue a warning rather than an error.
+None.

 ### Intercase dependencies

-The outcomes of this test is used as the input of ADDR03 test case.
+The outcomes of this test is used as the input of ADDRESS03 test case.